 Innovation is at the core of cost efficiency and the traditional banking model is rapidly becoming a thing of the past as institutions embrace digitization to meet the needs of modern customers.
 AI has accelerated the pace of digitization and at the epicenter of all this transformation is the low-code revolution.
 Staying ahead of competition demands agility and low-code platforms can be the compass guiding banks toward continuously evolving customer-centricity and an innovation-defined future.

 Low-code development has been around for some time but has gained traction in recent years with a remarkable surge in its market share.
-According to Statista, the global low-code development platform market revenue, valued at $22.5 billion in 2022, is projected to reach a staggering $32 billion in 2024 (21% growth YoY).
+According to Statista, the global low-code development platform market revenue(link is external), valued at $22.5 billion in 2022, is projected to reach a staggering $32 billion in 2024 (21% growth YoY).
 Financial institutions are using low-code for process automation, data modeling and visualization, data security, building customer-engaging applications, and more.

 Let's explore how this technology drives innovation in the financial services industry.